dragonflyoss/d7y.io/docs/reference/configuration/scheduler.md

 ## Configure Scheduler YAML File

-The default path for the dfdaemon yaml configuration file is `/etc/dragonfly/scheduler.yaml` in linux, and the default path is `$HOME/.dragonfly/config/scheduler.yaml` in darwin.
+The default path for the scheduler yaml configuration file is `/etc/dragonfly/scheduler.yaml` in linux, and the default path is `$HOME/.dragonfly/config/scheduler.yaml` in darwin.

 ```yaml